 6. Never feel that you are bothering us by calling in a suspicious person or vehicle.
 We have officers on duty 24 hours a day.

 Just because we live in a smaller city doesn't mean that we are immune from crime.
 Together we can make Eaton a safer place to live.

 SAFEWISE NAMES EATON AS THE SECOND SAFEST CITY IN COLORADO:Violent Crimes per 1,000: 0.88

 Eaton Police Officers are available to speak to your service club or organization.
 Officers will be glad to present a program to inform you about the police department, our policies and procedures when handling calls for service and how the police department can better serve the needs of our community.
 If you would like an officer to speak to your group, call (970) 454-2212 and speak with Chief Art Mueller.

 Employment with Eaton Police Department

-Job announcements are placed on the Town of Eaton website, CCIC Job Finder, as well as area newspapers.
-Any resumes submitted to the Eaton Police Department, when no position is available, will be discarded.
+Job announcements may be placed on the Town of Eaton website, CCIC Job Finder, as well as area newspapers.

 The Eaton Police Department is an Equal Opportunity Employer.